 Casirivimab/imdevimab (REGEN-COV) is a cocktail of two recombinant human monoclonal antibodies administered as a onetime IV infusion or subcutaneous injection of 600 mg of each antibody.
 It works by binding to the receptor-binding domain of the SARS-CoV-2 spike protein, inhibiting either attachment or fusion to human cells.
-As of January 2022, REGEN-COV's EUA has been revoked by the FDA.
+At the time of this report, REGEN-COV not authorized in any US region.